Labrador Retrievers are fantastic family pets.

 15. Labradors are Still Used as Working Dogs

 Labradors may be the most popular family dog in America but they are also still very popular working dogs.

-16. They Are Outstanding Search and Rescue Dogs
+16. They are Outstanding Search-and-Rescue Dogs

 They have an amazing sense of smell, and they can work on any type of terrain or in any environment.

 They love to be around people and be in the thick of things socially.
 They are good with other dogs and love children.
 All these traits make them the perfect family dog.

-18. An Australian Black Lab Reappeared After Going Missing In Afghanistan for A Year
+18. An Australian Black Lab Reappeared After Going Missing in Afghanistan for a Year

-It’s true!
 A Black Lab that was trained by the Australian military to sniff out IEDs in Afghanistan went missing after a mission.
-The military mourned for the lost dog.

 After figuring out that the dog knew military commands the American military realized the dog was the missing Australian dog and returned the dog to the Australian military.

 Dog experts say that the dog was probably looked after by villagers or children who were drawn to the dog’s sweet nature and love of humans.

-For example, even though Americans have loved their dogs for hundreds of years it wasn’t until 1938 that a dog made the cover of a major news publication.
+For example, even though Americans have loved their dogs for hundreds of years, it wasn’t until 1938 that a dog made the cover of a major news publication.

-20. Labs Put Everything In Their Mouths
+20. Labs Put Everything in Their Mouths

 If you have a Lab or have ever had a Lab you probably know already that they will put everything and anything into their mouths.

 Over the years Labs have been bred to have an usually large mouth precisely because they use it so often in their assigned tasks as hunting dogs and other working dogs.

-How many of these Labrador Retriever facts you already knew, and which ones do you think we've missed and should be added to the list?
-Let us know in the comments below.
+So, how many of these Labrador Retriever facts do you already know, and which ones do you think we've missed and should be added to the list?